conspire-org/challenge/README.md

 ## Submission

-Send us an email when you're done and we'll pull down your github repository, verify the output and take a close look at your code.
+You should push your code to a new GitHub respository.
+Send us an email when you're done and we'll pull it down, verify the output and take a close look at your code.

 Thanks for giving us this chance to get to know you and your code!